 You’ll notice in this picture that Building 429’s design is very simple-three 6’x8′ rear project screens immediately behind the drummer.
 They wanted to create a video wall that the width spanned the entire area of stage they played in allowing their songs to come to life with “larger than life” live lyrics, graphics and imagery.
 Throughout the course of the evening, we showcase high energy light effects to dynamic still images to bring the audience into a whole other world.
 Here’s a preview of their latest song “Made for You.”

 The screens are being powered by 3 BenQ MP515ST projectors, each 2500 lumens.
 This is a feat in itself because for $600 they get a killer image and don’t need much room to throw the projection image.
-As far as image processing goes, the band’s video tech is cueing each video from a MacBook Pro on the side of stage using ProVideoPlayer and a TripleHead2Go (both of which we can provide you with).
+As far as image processing goes, the band’s video tech is cueing each video from a MacBook Pro on the side of stage using ProVideoPlayer and a TripleHead2Go.
+(Please note, we no longer sell the TripleHead2Go.
+Here’s a great option for purchase from Amazon.)

 As you can tell, the result was amazing.
 It added incredible energy and emotion into the band’s already rocking concert.
 We’ve been able to help take the audience on a journey and emphasize the stories they tell.
 The setup is simple and if you’re trying to do this yourself, you don’t have to have ProVideoPlayer.
 Use whatever presentation software you desire and just grab the three similar projectors you have lying around.